New Brunswick Employment Trends

 Moncton Employment Trends

-There were 900 fewer full-time jobs in May 2025 compared to a month earlier.
-Combined with a gain of 1,300 part-time positions, this led to an increase of 400 total jobs in May.
+There were 300 more full-time jobs in June 2025 compared to a month earlier.
+Combined with a gain of 300 part-time positions, this led to an increase of 600 total jobs in June.

-Full-time employment was still down 1,900 jobs from the peak in March 2025.
+Full-time employment was still down 1,400 jobs from the peak in March 2025 but stood 300 jobs above the trough in May 2025.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.